jundalisay/superb/content/en/research/jagor/ph/chapter-23.md

 - Iloílo in Panay in 1855
 - Cebú in 1863

-Before 1635, the Spaniards had established a fort at Zamboanga, which reduced the piratical excursions&.
+Before 1635, the Spaniards had established a fort at Zamboanga, which reduced the piratical excursions.

-> *In anticipation of an attack by Koxinga, all the available forces, including those of Zamboanga, were collected around Manila.
+In anticipation of an attack by Koxinga, all the available forces, including those of Zamboanga, were collected around Manila.
 The Moro attacked the island with 60 ships, whereas formerly their armaments used not to exceed six or eight ships.
 Torrubia, p.
 363.

 Until 1848, 800-1,500 people have been carried off by the Moro.†
 <!-- † Hakl.
 Morga, Append.
 360. -->

+## Zamboanga

 The Zamboanga custom-house was therefore based on political rather than commercial motives, for easy access to the piratical states of the Sulu Sea for selling their products.